semantic-release/gitlab/README.md

 #### publishToCatalog

 **Note**: This is an EXPERIMENTAL option that might change in the future.
+It depends on a GitLab feature flag that, as of May 2025, is only enabled for a subset of projects on GitLab.com.
+Follow the [upstream issue](https://gitlab.com/gitlab-org/gitlab/-/issues/463253) for progress.

 Use this option to [publish CI/CD components to the catalog](https://gitlab.com/gitlab-org/cli/-/blob/main/docs/source/repo/publish/catalog.md) as part of the release process.